On the superposition principle and non-linear response in spin glasses: Acknowledgements

 \section{Acknowledgements}

 We are grateful for helpful discussions with S. Swinnea about sample characterization.
 This work was supported in part by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Materials Science and Engineering Division, under Award No. DE-SC0013599, and performed at the Ames Laboratory, which is operated for the U.S. DOE by Iowa State University under contract No. DE-AC02-07CH11358.
-We were partly funded as well by Ministerio de Econom\'ia, Industria y Competitividad (MINECO, Spain), Agencia Estatal de Investigaci\'on (AEI, Spain), and Fondo Europeo de Desarrollo Regional (FEDER, EU) through Grants No. PID2020-112936GB-I00, No. PID2019-103939RB-I00, No.PGC2018-094684-B-C21 and PGC2018-094684-B-C22, by the Junta de Extremadura (Spain) and Fondo Europeo de Desarrollo Regional (FEDER, EU) through Grant No. GR21014 and No. IB20079 and by the DGA-FSE (Diputaci\'on General de Arag\'on -- Fondo Social Europeo).
-This project has also received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant No. 694925-LotglasSy).
+We were partly funded as well by Ministerio de Econom\'ia, Industria y Competitividad (MINECO, Spain), Agencia Estatal de Investigaci\'on (AEI, Spain), and Fondo Europeo de Desarrollo Regional (FEDER, EU) through Grants No. PID2021-125506NA-I00, No. PID2020-112936GB-I00, No. PID2019-103939RB-I00, No.PGC2018-094684-B-C21 and PGC2018-094684-B-C22, by the Junta de Extremadura (Spain) and Fondo Europeo de Desarrollo Regional (FEDER, EU) through Grant No. GR21014 and No. IB20079 and by the DGA-FSE (Diputaci\'on General de Arag\'on -- Fondo Social Europeo).The research has received financial support from the Simons Foundation (grant No. 454949, G. Parisi) and ICSC – Italian Research Center on High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU.
 DY was supported by the Chan Zuckerberg Biohub and IGAP was supported by the Ministerio de Ciencia, Innovaci\'on y Universidades (MCIU, Spain) through FPU grant No. FPU18/02665.
-BS was supported by the Comunidad de Madrid and the Complutense University of Madrid (Spain) through the Atracci\'on de Talento program (Ref.
-2019-T1/TIC-12776).
+B.S. acknowledges the support of the Agence Nationale de la Recherche (Ref.
+ANR CPJ-ESE 2022).
 JMG was supported by the Ministerio de Universidades and the European Union NextGeneration EU/PRTR through 2021-2023 Margarita Salas grant.
 I.P was a post-doctoral fellow at the Physics Department of Sapienza University of Rome during most part of this work.